yubber/mauga-nipple-series/README.md

 # notice on takedown

-my account has been temp banned for naughty custom content. in the meantime, you can use code `VAW8Z` graciously shared by animatednerd.
+my account has been temp banned for naughty custom content. ~~in the meantime, you can use code `VAW8Z` graciously shared by animatednerd.~~

-if that gets removed, copy the contents of [export.txt](https://github.com/yubber/mauga-nipple-series/blob/main/nipve/export.txt) to paste it into your lobby as a workshop script.
+you can still play: copy the contents of [export.txt](https://github.com/yubber/mauga-nipple-series/blob/main/nipve/export.txt) to paste it into your lobby as a workshop script.

-feel free to share it under a new code until i'm unbanned. when the time comes, please endorse me (`OMGIDIED`) if you ever see me in a match, so i can get the mode up and running again <3
+feel free to share it under a new code, but note that *the person who reshared the code has also been hit with a 1 month ban.*

+when i get unbanned, please endorse me (`OMGIDIED`) if you ever see me in a match, so i can get the mode up and running again <3

 if you're interested in any of my other modes you can just compile the overpy (on my github/workshop.codes) and paste in the resulting code, or contact me on discord.